martindeegan/drone/README.md

 ## Features
 1) 19 State Kalman Filter
 2) PID loop for drone stabilization
-3) Peer to peer communication
+3) 3D graphical visualizer of quad state

 ## Todo
 - [x] Move sensors to [i2cdev-sensors](https://github.com/martindeegan/i2cdev-sensors).
 Create a sensor manager that can be changed in config.json